colbycheeze/colbycheeze.com/source/blog/2015-02-26-building-my-middleman-blog.html.markdown

   - Created an "Inspiration" folder, and put any blog designs I found in there.
   - Read through the Bourbon docs a few times to get a feel of how it worked.
   - Completed the [ Sass fundamentals ](https://upcase.com/sass-fundamentals) trail on Upcase to get familiar with Sass
-  - Followed the [Upcase](https://upcase.com/design-for-developers).
+  - Followed the [Upcase - Design for Developers](https://upcase.com/design-for-developers) course.
 This really helped me put things in perspective and get at least a plan for moving forward.

 That's really it!
 I'll post updates below of how the design updates are coming